04 Sep 2024

 Understanding construction insurance

-• The construction industry presents diverse and constantly-shifting risk profiles to insurers, brokers and risk managers
+• The construction industry presents diverse and shifting risk profiles to insurers, brokers and risk managers

-• By deploying a consistent risk framework, brokers can help customers identify and understand the risks they face – and how to treat those risks
+• By applying a consistent risk framework, brokers can help customers identify and understand the risks they face – and how to treat those risks

-While some categories of insurance, such as property or motor vehicle insurance, operate primarily under the influence of the insurance cycle or industry, other classes, such as marine, aviation, construction and professional indemnity, are significantly impacted by both the cycle of the insurance industry and the behaviours and trends of the industry they protect.
+While some categories of insurance, such as property or motor vehicle insurance, operate primarily under the influence of the insurance cycle or industry, other classes, such as marine, aviation, construction and professional indemnity, are also impacted by the behaviours and trends of the industry they protect.

-These complex insurance categories fall under the banner of specialty insurance, and construction insurance specifically has a diverse set of risk profiles with overlapping exposures – and therefore requires significant input from customers, brokers and insurers to ensure the risks faced are adequately covered.
+Construction insurance specifically has a diverse set of risk profiles with overlapping exposures and therefore requires significant input from customers, brokers and insurers to ensure the risks faced are adequately covered.

-“While home insurance covers physical assets that exist when the policy is taken out, a construction insurance policy insures a contract between two individuals for the delivery of plans or designs for physical assets that will exist by the end of the project,” explains Dale Gleeson, QBE Head of Construction and Engineering.
+“A construction insurance policy insures a contract between two individuals for the delivery of plans or designs for physical assets that will exist by the end of the project,” explains Matt Boon, Head of Underwriting, Heavy Industries for QBE Australia Pacific.

-“A construction site is a very dynamic environment, made up of dozens of small mini projects all contributing to the overall plan,” says Gleeson.
+“A construction site is a very dynamic environment, made up of dozens of small mini projects all contributing to the overall plan,” says Boon.

 “This means there are often multiple specialist trades on site at any one time.
 Each has their own time and financial pressures to deliver a quality project, thus any incident on site could have significant flow-on effects to multiple tradespeople.”